DixieKorley/DixieKorley.github.io/README.md

-# Dixie Korley
+# Welcome 😃

-Hello,

-Hello there!
-I'm Dixie, currently working in a help desk technician role and aspiring to transition into data analysis.
-I am working on getting my CompTIA Data+ certification.

-Here, I share my journey, experiences, and projects related to data analysis.
+## About Me
+Not just your average Help Desk Technician.
+Currently working on my CompTIA Data+ certification.

+## Skills & Experience
+- **Current Role:** Help Desk Technician (But not stopping there!)
+- **Certifications:** CompTIA Data+ (Almost there!)
+- **Using These Languages & Tools:**
+  - Python (My trusty tool)
+  - Jupyter Notebook (Where the magic happens)
+  - GitHub (Everything in its right place)
+  - SQL (Talking to databases)
+  - Excel (A classic)

+## Hobbies
+- **Drawing Comics**✒️
+- **Writing Stories**📓

+## Goals
+I'm not just transitioning into data analytics.
 I believe in continuous learning, problem solving, improvement and constantly seek opportunities to enhance my skills.
-If you have any insights, advice, or potential collaborations related to data analysis, I'd love to connect.
+If you have any insights, advice, or potential collaborations related to data analysis, I'd love to connect

-You can pay me a visit at https://dixiekorley.com 🚀
+## Contact
+Ready to connect?
+Find me on [LinkedIn](your-linkedin-profile-link) or drop me an email [dixiekorley@gmail.com](mailto:dixiekorley@gmail.com).

+---